FAQs

 Tuition and fees are assessed based on the partner institution’s tuition and fee structure.
 During the concurrent enrollment terms, students completing courses at Auburn are assessed tuition rates based on their community college tuition.
 After they transfer, students’ tuition and fees will be based on Auburn’s fee structure.

 The Exploratory pathway allows students to learn about all of the majors and career options that Auburn University offers.
 This can help confirm their academic plan and save time and money by avoiding changing their major later.
-Its goal is to ensure that students choose a major with confidence while making progress toward their degree in any area.
+Its goal is to ensure that students choose a major with confidence while determining the best plan for progressing toward their degree in any area.

 Students will register for courses through the regular registration processes at the community college and must meet with a program advisor to ensure proper placement in classes.
 Students are registered in their Auburn courses by the Auburn University Path to the Plains team.